Glossary - Wi-Fi at RWTH Aachen

 IPv4

 IPv4, also known simply as IP, is the fourth version of the Internet Protocol.
-It was the first widely used version of the Internet Protocol and forms an important technical basis for the Internet and data transmission in networks.
+The first widely used version of the Internet Protocol, it forms an important technical basis for the internet and data transmission in networks.

 IPv6

-IPv6 is the latest version of the "Internet Protocol" and therefore the latest standard for identifying devices on the Internet and in local networks.
+IPv6 is the latest version of the "Internet Protocol" and therefore the current standard for identifying devices on the internet and in local networks.

-It was developed to extend the limited number of addresses of its predecessor IPv4 and to better meet the modern requirements of the Internet.
+It was developed to overcome the limited address space of its predecessor, IPv4, and to better meet modern internet requirements.

-A key feature of IPv6 is the 128-bit address length, in contrast to the 32 bits of IPv4.
+A key feature of IPv6 is its 128-bit address length, as opposed IPv4's 32-bit lenght.
 This longer address length enables an almost unlimited number of unique IP addresses.

 NAT

-Network Address Translation (NAT) is a process used in computer networks to change the address of data packets.
+Network Address Translation (NAT) is the process by which the address of data packets is changed in computer networks.

-This happens when data is transferred between different networks.
-NAT allows several devices to use a public IP address at the same time, while they each have their own private IP addresses.
+This occurs when data is transferred between different networks.
+NAT enables multiple devices to share a single public IP address while maintaining their own private IP addresses.

-Normally, the router in the network takes over this task and establishes the connection to the Internet.
-This router therefore often acts as the standard gateway for the connected devices.
+Typically, the router in the network performs this task and establishes the connection to the internet.
+The router therefore often acts as the standard gateway for the connected devices.

 NAP

-A network contact person (NAP - Netzwerkansprechpartner) is a person who is registered as the contact person for a specific network or domain at RWTH.
+A network contact person (NAP - Netzansprechpartner) is a person who is registered as the contact person for a specific network or domain at RWTH.

-This person has the right to report faults in the data network and request changes, such as adjustments to firewall or DNS entries.
+They have the right to report faults in the data network and request changes, such as adjustments to the firewall or DNS entries.

-The network contact person can also name other contact persons and manage their entries.
+The NAP can also appoint other contact persons and manage their entries.

-Networks or domains are assigned via the NOC portal, where network contacts are assigned to a specific group.
+Networks and domains are assigned via the NOC portal, where network contacts are assigned to a specific group.

 PSK

-A Pre Shared Key (PSK) and refers to a method of authentication in networks, especially when using WLANs or VPNs.
+A pre-shared key (PSK) and refers to a method of authentication used in networks, partivularly Wi-Fi or VPNs.

 A PSK is a secret key that is shared in advance between the communication partners before a secure connection is established.